Dharamshala International Film Festival: Programme & Format

+The 12th edition of Dharamshala International Film Festival showcased 93 films from 40+ countries, including 31 feature narratives, 22 feature documentaries, and 40 short films at 4 venues.
+The on-ground festival was followed by an online festival that lasted 8 days.

-Dharamshala International Film Festival typically screens 26 contemporary features — narratives and documentaries and short, animation and experimental films over 3 days in early November.
-Since 2019 the festival has accepted film submissions from India and around the world.
+2019 the festival has accepted film submissions from India and around the world.
 The festival is well known for its intimate and warm atmosphere where filmmakers and attendees can converse freely.
 DIFF features many Indian premieres of international films and does not have a competition section.
 DIFF's shorts programme has been curated by Umesh Kulkarni.
-Since 2014, the festival has introduced a children's programme curated by Monica Wahi.The festival also features a range of Talks, Panels and Masterclasses by attending filmmakers and industry professionals.
-They have included Kazuhiro Soda, Asif Kapadia, Adil Hussain, and Jennifer Fox, Manoj Bajpayee, Naseeruddin Shah, and Konkona Sensharma among others.
+Since 2014, the festival has introduced a children's programme curated by Monica Wahi.

+Bina Paul, a noted film-editor and programmer joined DIFF as Director of Programming in 2023.
+The festival also features a range of Talks, Panels and Masterclasses by attending filmmakers and industry professionals.
+They have included Kazuhiro Soda, Asif Kapadia, Adil Hussain, Varun Grover, Anurag Kashyap, Jennifer Fox, Manoj Bajpayee, Naseeruddin Shah, Konkona Sensharma and Pa.
+Ranjith among others.

+Selection of films are screened at other locations as well under the banner of DIFF On The Road.

 Each year the festival runs a Volunteer Programme for young people from across India who work on the festival for a week.

 Covid-19 Response

-As a response to the COVID-19 pandemic, DIFF initiated The Viewing Room in March 2020 — a selection of the festival's alumni films available to audiences around the world every two weeks until July 2020.
+As a response to the COVID-19 pandemic, DIFF initiated The Viewing Room in March 2020 using a platform provided by Shift72— a selection of the festival's alumni films available to audiences around the world every two weeks until July 2020.
 Some of the films include 5 Broken Cameras, With You, Without You, Tripoli Cancelled, Court, Placebo, Ee Ma Yau, Miss Lovely, Nabarun, and The Dossier.

 The 9th edition of Dharamshala International Film Festival was held online from 29 October to 4 November 2020 and extended until 8 November 2020.
 The online edition featured Indian premieres of 76 Days, Notturno, Gaza Mon Amour, Welcome to Chechnya, Yalda, a Night for Forgiveness, Identifying Features, Martin Eden, Exile, Shell and Joint, A Rifle and a Bag, and Air Conditioner.

 The Talks Programme as part of DIFF 2020 was kicked-off with a conversation with Dibakar Banerjee and followed by Chaitanya Tamhane and Asif Kapadia.
 Other panels included a discussion with South Asian filmmakers Mostafa Sarwar Farooki, Afia Nathaniel, Deepak Rauniyar, Geetu Mohandas, and Tashi Gyeltshen; a conversation about writing for the screen with Juhi Chaturvedi and Varun Grover; and a look at international funding with representatives from Hubert Bals Fund, Aide aux cinémas du monde, and Wold Cinema Fund.